 Federal law does not currently require small businesses to provide employees with paid time off (PTO).
-However, with a record low unemployment rate in the USA, a good benefits package can be essential to attracting and retaining talent for your business, and a competitive benefits program includes paid time off.
+However, with a record low unemployment rate in the U.S., a good benefits package can be essential to attracting and retaining talent for your business, and a competitive benefits program includes paid time off.
 In fact, 25% of workers reported that vacation time and paid time off were the most important considerations other than salary when deciding on a job offer.

 If your own business has no vacation policy in place because you are unsure how to begin creating a package, or you are considering expanding your vacation policy to be more competitive, here are a few things to consider.